kmarenov/yii2-instagram-widget/README.md

 Yii2 Instagram Widget
 =====================
-Show photos from Instagram on your site
+Yii2 Instagram Widget allows you to show your Instagram Photos on your Website

 Installation
 ------------